• Share this on:

 Last updated:

 You must comply with mandatory requirements, such as copyright law and the General Data Protection Regulation.
 Buyers may have additional requirements regarding issues such as quality management and corporate social responsibility (CSR), as well as industry-specific standards.
-European service providers and intermediaries are your most realistic market entry channels.
+The most promising way to enter the market is by working with a strategic partner.
 As competition is strong, you should differentiate on quality and specialise to reduce competition.

-1. What requirements should software development services comply with to be allowed on the European market?
+1. Which requirements and certifications are necessary for software development services to be allowed on the European market?

 What are mandatory requirements?

-Mandatory outsourcing requirements for the European software development services market can be divided into legal and non-legal mandatory requirements.
+Mandatory outsourcing requirements can be legal or non-legal.
 Legal requirements include legislation about copyright and data protection.
-Privacy is highly protected in Europe, via the General Data Protection Regulation (GDPR) and the ePrivacy Directive.
-Non-legal requirements mainly deal with security.
-Although you are not obliged to comply by law, they are considered minimum requirements to enter the European market.
+Non-legal requirements mainly deal with security, but also ethics.
+Although you are not obliged to comply by law, all requirements mentioned here are considered minimum requirements to enter the European market.

 Tips: